 When the use of a contractor is required by a State or federal mandate, an agency is not required to evaluate the need for a contract.

-The State Contracting Standards Board’s statutes include provisions requiring that a cost-benefits analysis and business case be developed prior to entering into certain privatized contracts.
+The State Contracting Standards Board’s statutes (specifically Section 4e-16) include provisions requiring that a cost effectiveness evaluation or a cost-benefits analysis and business case be developed prior to entering into certain privatized contracts.

 OUTLINE OF WORK